 But here begins the difference between the ‘cheap’ price tag and the good value.
-Firstly such sophisticated equipment needs to be carefully looked after and serviced in order to make sure that it’s not only delivering effective treatments, but also that it’s safe to be used on members of the paying public.
-Anything less could results in a best case scenario of clients demanding their money back, a worst case of damaged clients suing for injuries.
+Firstly such sophisticated equipment needs to be carefully looked after and serviced in order to make sure that it’s not only delivering effective treatments but also that it’s safe to be used on members of the paying public.
+Anything less could result in a best-case scenario of clients demanding their money back, a worst case of damaged clients suing for injuries.

 Thirdly these machines cannot be used safely or effectively without the person who’s going to use them being properly trained by the manufacturer of the machine.
 In addition to knowing how to tackle client’s unwanted hair or skin conditions, this training will supply the owner with certification necessary for them to obtain proper insurance cover.